jpcarroll/Network-Programming/TCP Client and Server with Threads/readme.md

-# Project Title
-MP TCP Client/Server Program using Threads
+# MP TCP Client/Server Program using Threads

-## Description
-MP TCP Client/Server writen in C using threads.
+## MP TCP Client/Server writen in C using threads.

 ## Getting Started
 * Compiling and running the server: